Albastraoz/Bussen/README.md

 My main goal is to make the game realistic so that you actually have a pack of cards where the program is the dealer.
 In this way it is possible to count cards and beat the game the deeper you get in untill the deck is empty and needs to be reshuffled.

+Note: There is no button to go back to the intro screen but this is on purpose since all the information and settings can be find after at the settings view.

 Hosted on [GitHub Pages](https://albastraoz.github.io/Bussen/) Repository on [GitHub](https://github.com/Albastraoz/Bussen)